-Was time to head up my favourite mountain once more.
-Helvellyn in Cumbria, The Lake District.
-The third highest peak in England and for me the first when it comes to glamour as I showed in a previous post.
-However, this was on a whim, I saw the weather forecast the day before and saw it was going to be a clear cool morning.
-Well why not, lets go get up there for sunrise Alarm was set for 2 am, rucksack packed, headtorch at the ready, let’s go!
+However, this climb was on a whim, I saw the weather forecast the day before and saw it was going to be a clear cool morning.
+Well why not?
+Get climbing up there overnight and be ready for sunrise.
+The alarm was set for 2 am, rucksack packed, headtorch at the ready, let’s go!

-And here it came.
+And then it came.
 The ball of fire created another sunrise that I will never forget.
-Over to the East, over the M6 and peaking out over the pennines the sun showed itself.
+Over to the East, over the M6 and peaking out over the Pennines the sun started to show itself.
 I was taking pics but also remembering to enjoy the moment, getting used to that now.
 To my left was Swirral Edge, Striding Edge stretching out to my right.
 Down directly below Red Tarn started collecting reflections of the sun and clouds.
 The dogleg of the gorgeous body of water that is Ullswater was covered in mist.
 So many good things at once to savour.

 As the sun rose I looked back.
 Many of you that have been on this summit on a clear day will know ‘that view’!
 The whole of the Lake District lies before you, Coniston range left, Scafell Pike and Co centre heading out to Skiddaw North and right.
-I watched as the sun touched the peaks and warmed them slowly downwards.
+I watched as the sun touch the peaks and warmed the land slowly.
 I watched for a long while.